fChristenson/microservice-deployment/readme.md

 Blue-Green means that we run version A and then a new version B, then we wait for all traffic to move over to version B before we remove version A.

+### Rollover

+A rollover release is when we have distributed system and we switch out each service as soon as it is ready instead of as in a Blue-Green release where we wait for all services to be up and running before we make the switch.